hsoft/musicbox/assembly/ASSEMBLY.md

 My perf board is a 9x9 and is enough.
 It's a bit cramped, but it does the job.
 That perf board has a feature that I think many board have: holes are connected in clusters of 3 (there was a lot of pain involved in discovering this fun fact!).
-We can use that to our advantage by strategically place the IC socket in a way that adjacent jumper connections are automatically conencted to their neighbor IC pin without any need for extra wiring.
+We can use that to our advantage by strategically place the IC socket in a way that adjacent jumper connections are automatically connected to their neighbor IC pin without any need for extra wiring.
 Handy.

 The 3 pulldown resistor must be connected to pins `PB1`, `PB3` and `PB4` because those are the 3 pins that we use as inputs, and inputs on an AVR chip need pulldown resistors.

-We need jumper pins next to pins `PB1`, `PB2`, `PB3` and `PB4.
+We need jumper pins next to pins `PB1`, `PB2`, `PB3` and `PB4`.

 As you can see on the photos, I used a complete side of the board for power input, and the opposite side from ground.
 I think it's generally good practice to do that.
 Each side need 3 jumper pins.